wp-plugins/bp-group-documents/readme.txt

 9. Message when non member of a private or hidden group tries to access a group document

-==Changelog==
+== Changelog ==
+= Version 1.4 (October 31, 2013) =
+* Fix a bug which marked some themes as Broken in some installations.

-Version 1.3 (October 25, 2013)
+= Version 1.3 (October 25, 2013) =
-- Fix a bug which causes Fatal error about the get_home_path() function in some installations.
+* Fix a bug which causes Fatal error about the get_home_path() function in some installations.

-Version 1.2.3 (October 18, 2013)
+= Version 1.2.3 (October 18, 2013) =
-- Fix a bug on editing categories when the group slug is not the default "groups.
+* Fix a bug on editing categories when the group slug is not the default "groups.
 Thanks to @jomsky for reporting and patching it.
-- Dutch translation, thanks to @sanderbontje
+* Dutch translation, thanks to @sanderbontje

-Version 1.2.2 (October 4, 2013)
+= Version 1.2.2 (October 4, 2013) =
-- MAJOR security bug fixes.
+* MAJOR security bug fixes.
 (Thanks to @tomdxw for reporting and patch them)
-- Update bp-group-documents.pot file
+* Update bp-group-documents.pot file
-- Fix super admin's rights for all group documents
+* Fix super admin's rights for all group documents
-- Fix wrong placed error messagew
+* Fix wrong placed error messagew
-- Remove depreceted functions
+* Remove depreceted functions
-- Remove administrators FTP ability, in favor of security
+* Remove administrators FTP ability, in favor of security

-Version 1.2.1 (September 17, 2013)
+= Version 1.2.1 (September 17, 2013) =
-- Bug fix: http://wordpress.org/support/topic/bugfix-for-broken-icon-link, thanks to @sanderbontje
+* Bug fix: http://wordpress.org/support/topic/bugfix-for-broken-icon-link, thanks to @sanderbontje
-- Bug fix: http://wordpress.org/support/topic/error-message-if-you-edit-groups thanks to @valuser for reporting
+* Bug fix: http://wordpress.org/support/topic/error-message-if-you-edit-groups thanks to @valuser for reporting
-- Bug fix: http://wordpress.org/support/topic/widget-functionality thanks to @kcurlsjr for reporting
+* Bug fix: http://wordpress.org/support/topic/widget-functionality thanks to @kcurlsjr for reporting

-Version 1.2 (September 3,2013)
+= Version 1.2 (September 3,2013) =
-- Added Swedish translation.
+* Added Swedish translation.
 Thanks goes to nat0n (http://wordpress.org/support/profile/nat0n)

-Version 1.1 (September 3,2013)
+= Version 1.1 (September 3,2013) =
-- Fix some broken links by changing the plugin directory name with BP_GROUP_DOCUMENTS_DIR constant
+* Fix some broken links by changing the plugin directory name with BP_GROUP_DOCUMENTS_DIR constant

-Version 1.0 (August 28,2013)
+= Version 1.0 (August 28,2013) =
-- Update readme.txt
+* Update readme.txt
-- Add screenshots
+* Add screenshots

 See history.txt for older version changelog
 Apologies for the frequent updates, this plugin is under active development!